Keyboard shortcuts

 See compile-time-config.md for the canonical KEY=VALUE grammar and key catalogue.

-Always use --recovery-exec instead of --recovery-cmd for production deployments. --recovery-exec invokes the program directly via execvp(2) with no shell involved; shell metacharacters have no effect.
+Use --recovery-exec for all recovery deployments.
+It invokes the program directly via execvp(2) with no shell involved; shell metacharacters have no effect and /bin/sh is never spawned.

 Miri policy